Top 6 (CeFi) Platforms: Earn Interest While HODLING

 If you’re looking to borrow, hodl, spend, earn, or just incorporate crypto more into your daily life, Wirex is a platform worth checking out.

-Some or all of the crypto deposits that users deposit on the platform are managed and lent out by the crypto company.
-Users are able to take out loans which are funds provided by customer deposits.
-The interest rates to borrow are higher than the interest rates offered on deposits so the extra money is passed on to customers who deposit (AKA lend) in the form of a yield.
+Centralized lending platforms like Nexo will take the crypto deposits that users deposit on the platform and lend them out at higher interest rates, then disperse loan repayments to lenders in the form of yield.
 All the lending and borrowing is taken care of by the company so all customers have to do is deposit funds and the platform takes care of the rest.

 Many of these platforms provide the option to lend and borrow more than just Bitcoin but we will use Bitcoin as an example.
 Crypto lending works similarly to traditional lending from a bank, the only difference being that any crypto user can become a lender by depositing funds, no longer making this just a banker's way to make money.